 Welcome to Work Experience opportunities in London within News & Journalism.
-If you’re interested in Radio & Television news, broadcast production, newsgathering techniques and getting some great practical experience on your CV, you’ve come to the right place.
+If you’re interested in Radio & Television news, broadcast production, newsgathering techniques and getting some great insights to add to your CV, you’ve come to the right place.

 The BBC is responsible for the production of news across all Networks including World Service.